EU foreign ministers mull increased sanctions against Belarus | DW | 21.06.2021

 "I don't want to put any numbers out into the world, but it is completely clear that it won't work without money," Maas said.

-The refugee deal between the EU and Turkey includes provisions for Ankara to crack down on unauthorized migration to the bloc and for Greece to send migrants who have reached the Aegean islands illegally back to Turkey.
+The existing refugee deal between the EU and Turkey includes provisions for Ankara to crack down on unauthorized migration to the bloc, and for Greece to send migrants who have reached the Aegean islands illegally back to Turkey.

 In return, the EU takes one recognized Syrian refugee from Turkey for every Syrian sent back.
 Brussels also provides financial support to the homeland of the refugees in order to take care of them.